 Gray, S., Roberston, J.,Rajendran, G., & Manches., A. (submitted).
 BrainQuest: The use of motivational design theories to create a cognitive training game.

-Deshmukh, A., Lohan, K., Rajendran, G., & Aylett, R. (in prep.)
-Social impact of recharging activity in-term HRI and verbal strategies to manage user expectations.
+Deshmukh, A., Lohan, K., Rajendran, G., & Aylett, R. (submitted).
+Social Impact of recharging activity in long-term HRI and verbal strategies to manage user expectations during recharge.

 McKenna, P.E, Lim, M.Y., Ghosh, A., Aylett, R., Broz, F., & Rajendran.
 G. (accepted).
 Do you think I approve of that?
 Designing facial expressions for a robot.
 The 9th International Conference on Social Robotics, November 22-24, 2017, Tsukuba, Japan.

-Lohan, K.D., Sheppard, E., Little, G.E., & Rajendran, G. (submitted).
+Lohan, K.D., Sheppard, E., Little, G.E., & Rajendran, G. (accepted).
 Towards improved child robot interaction by understanding eye movements.
+IEEE Transactions on Cognitive and Developmental Systems.

 Broz, F., Lim, M.Y.
 Gosh, A., Rajendran, G., Aylett, R. (accepted) Linking Expressive Behavior and Intention for Robot-assisted Training for Adults with ASD.
 Workshop on the Role of Intentions in Human-Robot Interaction at IEE/ACM International Conference on Human-Robot Interaction 6/03/17, Vienna, Austria.